EventStore/documentation/docs/README.md

       details: Bring EventStoreDB to your Rust applications using the Rust client.
       link: /client/Rust

+    - title: Go
+      icon: skill-icons:golang
+      details: Connect EventStoreDB with your Go applications using the Go client.
+      link: /client/Go

     - title: HTTP API
       icon: catppuccin:http
       details: Use EventStoreDB's HTTP API to interact with the database using any language or stack.